4xvgal/cashucordAuction/README.md

 - Root admins (from `BOT_ADMIN_IDS`) can cancel any auction and use `/admin` tools to inspect user balances.
 - Sellers (users who created auctions) can cancel only their own auctions.
 - Regular bidders can place bids, deposit, withdraw, and check their own balances but cannot manage auctions created by others.

+### Privacy auctions

+- Enable the privacy toggle when running `/auction create`.
+All public bid updates and the final public summary will hide bidder identities (aliases like *Bidder #1234* are shown instead).
+- Sellers and winners receive private DMs revealing the counterparties.
+Audit staff can review the real winner in the `AUDIT_LOG_CHANNEL_ID`.
+- Bidders are reminded via an ephemeral notice that their bid was recorded anonymously.

 ### Tests